Elijah-Rodriguez/Data-Portfolio/README.md

 **Goal:** To accurately predict which player will be voted for Rookie of the Year.

-**Description:** .
+**Description:** My approach to this project was to see how accurate my model can predict the winner by focusing on tuning an XGB Regressor model that predicts voting share.

-**Skills:** webscraping, data cleaning, data analysis, correlation matrices, machine learning, hyperparameter tuning.
+**Skills:** Webscraping, data cleaning, data analysis, correlation matrices, machine learning, hyperparameter tuning.

 **Tools:** Selenium, Beautiful Soup, Python, Pandas, Plotly, Matplotlib, XGBoost.